IBM/ibm-block-csi-driver/Documentation/csi_ug_config_advanced_importvol.md

         The Properties window appears.
 Use the UID number.

-    For more information about Spectrum Virtualize products, find your product information in [IBM Documentation](https://www.ibm.com/docs/)\(ibm.com/docs/\).
+    For more information about Spectrum Virtualize products, find your product information in [IBM Documentation] (https://www.ibm.com/docs/)\(ibm.com/docs/\).

 -   **Through the IBM Hyper-Scale Manager user interface for FlashSystem A9000 and A90000R storage systems:**